 A.K.
 Burns, Living Room, 2017–ongoing (production still).
 Courtesy the artist and Callicoon Fine Arts.
 Photo: Lauryn Siegel

-In light of a new social and political regime, “Body Politic: From Rights to Resistance” features information sessions with lawyers, activists, and grassroots organizers on issues centered on bodies under duress: civil disobedience, protest, healthcare, policing, prisons, immigration, and environmental contamination.
+This event features information sessions with lawyers, activists, and grassroots organizers on issues of bodies under duress: civil disobedience, protest, healthcare, policing, prisons, immigration, environmental contamination, and indigenous rights.
 Each session will focus on resource sharing and modes of resistance, and will include presentations followed by discussion with the audience.

-Session One 11:30 AM–2 PM
+Session One: 11:30 AM–2 PM

 A.K.
 Burns is the artist-in-residence through the Department of Education and Public Engagement’s Spring R&D Season: BODY.
 In her exhibition and residency “Shabby but Thriving,” A.K.
 Burns continues a serial work that draws on theater, science fiction, philosophy, and ecological anxieties.
 The project is organized around five elements: power (the sun), water, land, void, and body.
 In “Shabby but Thriving,” commissioned by and premiering at the New Museum, Burns presents the project’s next chapter, a two-channel video staged within an installation that explores the subjugation and agency of various bodies.